brutus/boozelib/README.rst

 Install pip
 ~~~~~~~~~~~

-If you don't have pip_ installed yet, you can get with these two commands:
+If you don't have pip_ installed yet, you can get it with these two commands:

   ``$ sudo curl http://python-distribute.org/distribute_setup.py | python``